2007 Christmas violence in Kandhamal: Investigations

 Many members of the Hindu community have claimed that Christian show of religiosity, and the financial privilege that enabled such an exhibition, contributed to the rioting.
 While some Hindu organisations suggested that disturbances were the result of ethnic tensions in the area, mainly between the Dalit Pana community and the Adivasi Kandhas.

 Independent experts found that in terms of the violence and planning it across the mountainous areas, the violence was orchestrated and the police had prior information about the Hindutva organisations planning to riot.
 The celebration of Chief Minister Naveen Patnaik's party's 10th anniversary coincided with the turmoil.
 The celebration demanded that a significant number of the state police forces be relocated from districts to Bhubaneswar, the state capital.
 The police found it challenging to react to the developing situation in Kandhamal between 24 and 25 December.

-Hindutva Organizations accused that the violent uprising of Hindus stemmed from Christian conversions and actions of Maoist organizations, resulting in the Kandhamal riots of 2007 even though the Maoist parties are not present in the places in which violence has arisen, even though sangh parivar organisations have seen an increase in these same places in the past years.
+Hindutva organizations claimed the violent uprising of Hindus stemmed from Christian conversions and the actions of Maoist organizations, resulting in the 2007 Kandhamal riots.